JainAbhi2411/DineQR/docs/prd.md

 - Friendly and engaging experience for customers
 - Consistent branding across all platforms and touchpoints
 - **Restaurant ambiance feel** with animated elements that evoke dining atmosphere
+- **Real-time responsiveness** with instant visual feedback for all updates

 ### 8.2 Visual Elements
 - **Color Scheme**: Vibrant orange as primary color for energy and appetite stimulation, complemented by teal for professionalism and trust
 - **Typography**: Poppins for bold, modern headings; Inter for clean, readable body text
-- **Iconography**: Outlined icons for consistency and clarity, custom food and payment icons for brand identity, color-coded dietary indicators (Veg/Non-Veg/Vegan), restaurant type indicators, half/full plate icons, restaurant card icons
-- **Imagery**: High-quality food photography with professional styling, restaurant ambiance photos for context, comprehensive restaurant image galleries
+- **Iconography**: Outlined icons for consistency and clarity, custom food and payment icons for brand identity, color-coded dietary indicators (Veg/Non-Veg/Vegan), restaurant type indicators, half/full plate icons, restaurant card icons, connection status indicators\n- **Imagery**: High-quality food photography with professional styling, restaurant ambiance photos for context, comprehensive restaurant image galleries
-- **Animations**: Smooth, purposeful animations that enhance user experience without distraction, with special focus on creating an immersive restaurant atmosphere on the owner dashboard home page and engaging card interactions on customer dashboard
+- **Animations**: Smooth, purposeful animations that enhance user experience without distraction, with special focus on creating an immersive restaurant atmosphere on the owner dashboard home page and engaging card interactions on customer dashboard, **real-time update animations for instant visual feedback**

 ### 8.3 User Experience Principles
 - **Simplicity**: Intuitive navigation with minimal learning curve